 This time also saw the release of Tom's debut single, "Black Coffee".
 Released on Right Track Records and distributed through Universal Music, this too went straight to #1 in the Blues Charts.
 "Black Coffee" is now being played in many high-street shops across the world; From Harrods to Carluccio's, Waterstones, Home Bargains and 950 Caffè Nero stores in 11 countries!

-As gigs start to return towards the end of 2020, Tom is very excited to be making his debut at the EFG London Jazz Festival, returning to the legendary Ronnie Scott's, completing a residency of outdoor shows at Blenheim Palace, joining Sarah Jane Morris at The Blue Note in Milan, performing at Boisdale alongside Jools Holland and releasing more music.
+Tom is very excited to be making his debut at the EFG London Jazz Festival, returning to the legendary Ronnie Scott's, completing a residency of outdoor shows at Blenheim Palace, joining Sarah Jane Morris at The Blue Note in Milan, performing at Boisdale alongside Jools Holland and releasing more music.